 Seeing bright red blood anywhere on your canine companion is enough to send any pet parent into an immediate frenzy, especially if that bright red blood is in your dog’s stool.
 Not to worry, as a veterinarian, seeing blood is a daily occurrence, even in a dog’s poop.
 This is known as hematochezia.
-Whether this is the first time or the 51st time you’ve seen bright red blood in your dog’s stool, here’s what you need to know:
+Here’s what you need to know:

 Why is there bright red blood in my dog’s poop?
 Top Reasons:

-3. Dietary changes: Abrupt changes in diet, or the introduction of new foods or treats, can cause inflammation or a rapid change in normal gut flora.
+Abrupt changes in a dog’s diet, or the introduction of new foods or treats, can cause inflammation or a rapid change in normal gut flora.
 These changes lead to diarrhea which, as outlined above, can cause irritation and blood in the stool.
+If your dog has diarrhea, click here to find out how to stop diarrhea fast with these home remedies.

-6. Inflammatory conditions: Conditions like colitis or inflammatory bowel disease lead to significant inflammation in the large intestine.
-These conditions cause swelling and changes to the health of the intestinal tissues, often causing diarrhea, and the diarrhea plus inflammation could easily lead to blood in the stool.
+Conditions like colitis or inflammatory bowel disease lead to significant inflammation in the large intestine.
+These conditions cause swelling and changes to the health of the intestinal tissues, often causing diarrhea, and the diarrhea plus inflammation could easily lead to blood in the stool, as shown in the picture below.

 When is bright blood in dog’s poop an emergency?